quidprocrow/javascript-continued-learning/README.md

 // Let variables are scoped to the function they are in.
 // In this case, i is scoped within the for loop.
 // Unlike access to parent scope variables, which are by reference,
-// a function has access to variables within its scope as values.
+// a function has access to variables within its own scope as values.
 // Meaning that it can print the current value of i. const closureLet = function () {
   for (let i = 0; i < 4; i++) {